JinParkk/Twitter_Trader/README.md

 - Make sure all python packages are downloaded
 - Make sure all files in the zip folder are in the same folder
-- Check if consumer/access keys and tokens are filled out (using our ID)
+- Check if consumer/access keys and tokens are filled out

 To run the project...